Deer Archery: Sept. 22, 2018-Feb. 28, 2019.

 WMA Deer Bag Limit: Three deer, no more than two bucks (no antler restrictions), which may include:

-Quail Notes: Only Arkansas-approved nontoxic shot must be possessed and used while hunting small game with shotguns.
+Quail Notes: Only Arkansas-approved nontoxic shot may be possessed and used while hunting small game with shotguns.

-Rabbit Notes: Only Arkansas-approved nontoxic shot must be possessed and used while hunting small game with shotguns.
+Rabbit Notes: Only Arkansas-approved nontoxic shot may be possessed and used while hunting small game with shotguns.

-Squirrel Notes: Only Arkansas-approved nontoxic shot must be possessed and used while hunting small game with shotguns.
+Squirrel Notes: Only Arkansas-approved nontoxic shot may be possessed and used while hunting small game with shotguns.

 Includes Cache River NWR Unit 2 land within an area bounded by U.S. Highway 64 on north, Ark.
 Highway 17 on east, Ark.
 Highway 38 on south and Ark.
 Highway 33 on west.